VolMorphNet/MarsCONE/README.md

 ![MarsCONE input data](https://c5studio.pl/marscone/input-data.png)

 ### 3.2.
 Downloading the demo dataset
-A small demo dataset (`test_set`) is provided as a ZIP archive hosted externally to keep the repository size reasonable.
+A small demo dataset (`test_set`) is provided as a ZIP archive hosted externally on ZENODO repository.

+Dowload demo set from Zenodo https://doi.org/10.5281/zenodo.17885902 or use script described below.

 From the repository root, run: